Harshitmaury123/Roamify/README.md

 # Roamify

-This project is a web application inspired by **Airbnb**, designed to facilitate property listings, bookings, and user interactions.
+This project is inspired by **Airbnb**, designed to facilitate property listings, bookings, and user interactions.
 It provides a seamless experience for both property owners and travelers.

 ---